 Mariana is an Engineer and currently a Master student at Stanford Graduate School of Business.
 She has worked for Greenpeace in France and is passionate about solving challenges that can mitigate climate change.
 Mariana current goal is to find smart solutions to reduce waste for a world population that grows and consumes in a linear fashion.

 Hannah Watkins is a sophomore studying Mechanical Engineering at Stanford.
 She grew up in Abu Dhabi, where the worsening desert heat spurred her to act against climate change.
-She has been involved with zero waste through leadership at Students for a Sustainable Stanford, and in the future, she hopes to apply a technical background to problems related to sustainability.
+She has been involved with zero waste through leadership at Students for a Sustainable Stanford, and in the future, she hopes to apply a technical background to environmental challenges.

 Sam Bunke (Engineering School Ambassador)